XUMUMI/google-translate-dark-mode/README.md

-# Google Translate Theme Toggle
+# Google Translate Dark Mode

 <a id="top"></a>